hphelion/documentation/hpcloudconsole.md

     <img src="media/Accesssecurity1.png" width="580" alt="" />

 2. A default security group is already set up.
 To display the default rules, click the "Edit Rules" button next to "default" on the "Security Groups" page.
-The default security group rules have "Ether Types" IPv4 and IPv6 set up for "Ingress" (Incoming) and "Egress" (Outbound) directions. **Note**: It may be easiest to add any new security group rules to the default group so you do not have to recreate ingress and egress directions.
+As shown below, the default security group rules have "Ether Types" IPv4 and IPv6 set up for "Ingress" (Incoming) and "Egress" (Outbound) directions. **Note**: It may be easiest to add any new security group rules to the default group so you do not have to recreate ingress and egress directions.

     <img src="media/Accesssecuritydefaultsecuritygrouprulesimage2" width="580" alt="" />